mehpree/web-scraping/README.md

 6. Export the DataFrame to a CSV file.

 ### References
-The Mars News websiteLinks to an external site. is operated by edX Boot Camps LLC for educational purposes only.
-The news article titles, summaries, dates, and images were scraped from NASA's Mars NewsLinks to an external site. website in November 2022.
-Images are used according to the JPL Image Use PolicyLinks to an external site., courtesy NASA/JPL-Caltech.
+The [Mars News website](https://static.bc-edx.com/data/web/mars_news/index.html) is operated by edX Boot Camps LLC for educational purposes only.
+The news article titles, summaries, dates, and images were scraped from [NASA's Mars News](https://mars.nasa.gov/) website in November 2022.
+Images are used according to the [JPL Image Use Policy](https://www.jpl.nasa.gov/jpl-image-use-policy), courtesy NASA/JPL-Caltech.